containers/engine-stressor/README.md

 # engine-stressor

-A stressor tool for containers engines.
+A stressor tool for container engines.

 This latest revision is based on Podman, cgroupv2, and systemd.
 It creates a cgroupv2 namespace with limited resources according to user input and starts 'N' containers to ensure Podman engine behaves correctly.